johnrock16/check-rule-mate/README.md

 Here you can found the DEMO page and it's a type of "playground" to test how RULES works and validations works.
 (Here you can't create customized javascript so custom validatorHelpers are disabled by default)

 **Frontend example:** [check-rule-mate demo.](https://johnrock16.github.io/check-rule-mate/)

+## When NOT to use check-rule-mate
+- Simple one-off forms
+- Basic required-only validation
+- When schema-based validation is enough

+## License
+- ISC